mhubii/nmpc_pattern_generator/README.md

 <br><br>

 ## Quickstart
-This folder will enable you to use NMPC on heicub, our humanoid robot at [Optimization for Robotics and Biomechanics](https://github.com/ORB-HD) in Heidelberg.

 You can go through the [build](#build) section to get everything going.
 To see if your installation worked as expected, you may want to check out the [run tests](#run-tests) section.
 The [library usage](#library-usage) section explains the code in more depth.

 There are two ways to control the robot, either via iJoy (to be linked), or a simple terminal interface.
-In simulation, you need to persue the following steps.
+In simulation, you need to pursue the following steps.
 In a terminal, start a yarpserver with
 ```shell
 yarpserver --write
 ```